 FULL STEAM AHEAD

-The game takes the player through a series of ship building challenges, based on those that Brunel faced throughout his career.
-Successfully completing the challenges earns the player more money and stars so they can buy extra parts (engines, propellers, sails, coal and paddles); eventually resulting in the ‘ultimate ship’ that can cut through rough seas, carry more cargo, go the furthest distance and destroy opponents in tug-of-war battles.
+The game takes the player through a series of shipbuilding challenges, based on those that Brunel faced throughout his career.
+Successfully completing the challenges earns the player more money and stars so they can buy extra parts such as engines, propellers, sails, coal and paddles; eventually resulting in the ‘ultimate ship’ that can cut through rough seas, carry more cargo, go the furthest distance and destroy opponents in tug-of-war battles.